skynettoday/skynet-today/_posts/briefs/2021-08-12-wrongful-arrests.md

 Given the potential impacts of their use, it is vital that those developing and using facial recognition systems think very carefully about the limitations of those systems and how their use will affect people.
 There is an important ongoing debate about whether facial recognition systems should be allowed in the first place; there is a good argument that they can provide some social good, but many claim that they are still too dangerous to be used at all.
 Regardless of this debate, facial recognition systems are already being used every day, and their misuse has already harmed multiple innocent people.
-As adoption of this technology continues many more cases of this sort of harm are likely to happen, and so the shortcomings of these systems must be made clear to their users, and proper procedure must be put in place to mitigate potential for their misuse.
+As adoption of this technology continues many more cases of this sort of harm are likely to happen, and so the shortcomings of these systems must be made clear to their users, and proper procedures must be put in place to mitigate potential for their misuse.